kipland-m/imgy/README.md

 	- [x] Allow user to input custom size
 	- [ ] Add logic for optional flags
 - [x] Clean up comment walls of text
+- [ ] Create random number generator for resized image names. (default tool usage would not require path for resized, will be a `-o` flag in the future to specify output)
 - [ ] Implement feature to allow users to keep aspect ratio (i.e. only giving one dimension)
 - [ ] Start brainstorming on adding support for PNGs
 - [ ] Start brainstorming on adding additional resizing algorithms (allow users to select which is used via flags)